axiom-data-science/portal-docs/overview.rst

 Customize Data Charts
 =====================

-The table below contains a key to several of the important terms used in describing the |title|'s chart in capabilities:
+The table below contains a key to several of the important terms used in describing the |title|'s chart capabilities:

 .. csv-table::
 	:header: Term, Description